nathannsohh/Kinexcs-backend-assessment/README.md

 ### **Create Customer**

-Returns json data about youngest customers in the database.
+Creates a customer in the database.

 - **URL**</br>
   /customer/create